mrafee113/dotxt/dev.md

         => visible tasks
     * what do I need to do at some point?
         => backlogs
-    * include the eisenhower matrix as well TODO
+    * include the eisenhower matrix as well
 * temporal
     * calendar
         * for calendar I to need divide time-bound tasks based on how far away they are.